thehyve/transmartApp-doc/source/advanced_workflow.rst

 A line graph is designed to plot serial numeric data (high or low dimensional); that is, a numeric variable that has been measured in a series of conditions for each subject (for example, several timepoints).
-For more information on serial data, see *Serial Numeric Data* on page 20.
+For more information on serial data, see :ref:`serial-numeric-data-label`.

 In a line graph, the various conditions are plotted along the x-axis, at scale (unless you check the **Plot evenly spaced** option) when the